 The next important feature that must be considered while selecting a dive computer watch is the screen display.
 Any diver would never be able to gauge the depth, time and other necessary calculations under the water if the screen of the watch is not readable enough.

-There’s one more element you need to look for while selecting a dive watch if you plan to dive with nitrox i.e. the nitrox compatibility.
-Look out for nitrox integrated watches and see if the dive watch is compatible enough to operate with nitrox or not.
+There’s one more element you need to look for while selecting a dive watch if you plan to dive with nitrox.
+Look for nitrox integrated watches and see if the dive watch is compatible to operate with nitrox or not.